bacontime/blog-mirror/nature/astrosymbols.md

 ### Other Space Whatsits

 <span class="catsym">ʻOumuamua</span>
-: The first known instellar object to visit the Solar System.
+: The first known interstellar object to visit the Solar System.
 : Its name means something like "scout".
 Probably not aliens, but for a while there, that wasn't a completely ludicrous hypothesis.

 <span class="catsym">2019 OK</span>